Camp Reynolds: The race riot

 Kerpan's recollection is that at least two Black soldiers were killed and several others probably were wounded in the resulting gunfire which lasted from about 5 o'clock in the afternoon until long after dark.
 Some of the Black troops disappeared under the cover of darkness but were later picked up in various communities throughout Western Pennsylvania and Eastern Ohio.
 The rioters were immediately sent to overseas destinations.
 William F. Kerfoot, Sr., now of the Vernon, OH area, was a military police sergeant who said that he had a "front row seat" during the gunfire display in which not a single military policeman was wounded.

 After the rioting, Kerfoot said, he was working in the provost marshal's office and heard that 30 to 35 Black soldiers were killed that day and many more were wounded.

 Studs Terkel, the Chicago author who won a general non-fiction Pulitzer prize for his The Good War, an Oral History of World War II, presented still another version of the Camp Shenango rioting after interviewing Dempsey Travis, now a Chicago realtor.

 Travis was a 21-year-old Black Army Private when he arrived at Shenango aboard a "Jim Crow train."
 He told Terkel that on the day of the flare-up he and a friend he knew only as "Kansas" had just emerged from a theater to find a group of Black soldiers engaged in what he described as a "big discussion."
 He claimed that a caravan of six trucks loaded with white soldiers arrived at the scene and began shooting at the Black soldiers.
 "Kansas" was killed on the spot, Travis said, and he himself fell with three gunshot wounds in the hip and legs which resulted in several months of hospitalization.

 While in the base hospital, Travis claimed he "saw 14 or 15 wounded blacks within a radius of 40 feet."
 He recalled a Red Cross worker saying that "I don't know how may died and how many were wounded."

 He maintained that the hostilities were not completely quelled for 48 to 72 hours.
 The public may never know for certain how many Black soldiers were killed or wounded that day in July.

-At least some of the facts about this unsavory chapter of the camp's history are finally in the public realm and may help to put many rumors at rest at long last.
+Some of the facts about this chapter of the camp's history are now in the public realm and may answer some previously unanswered questions.